NoteWorthy-Team/NoteWorthy/README.md

 To see whether we here at NoteWorthy have an album or not, users of course can use the search bar on the navigation bar on the top of the page.

 ## User Instructions
-To begin using the regular user portion of NoteWorthy, access the site through the site URL (TBC).
+To begin using the regular user portion of NoteWorthy, access the site through the site URL (https://intense-scrubland-22709.herokuapp.com/).
 You will be greeted with a login screen.
 For the login credentials please use:

 __user:__ user